Dental Marketing Strategies You Can Avoid or Implement Right Now

 A dental practice needs a constant acquisition process to obtain new patients.
 According to industry research, dentists must have a minimum of 20 to 50 new patients each month to maintain or grow their practice – depending upon size or specialty.

 How can a dentist find these newly acquired patients?
 Make an investment in digital marketing.
-The new patients your practice needs are online right now.
+The new patients your practice needs are online right now, but you need a dental office marketing plan to reach them.
 If your practice is not visible to them, you can bet your competitors are.

 What is Dental Marketing?

 For the majority of dentists, the need for hiring a dental marketing organization is about as pleasant as getting a tooth extracted.
-Marketing is needed, but not something they were trained for, nor, have a great interest in doing.
-After all, they are clinicians.
+Marketing is needed, but not something doctors were trained for, nor, have a great interest in doing.
+After all, they are clinicians providing needed dental services.

 But dentists are also business owners.
-And that means if you want growth, you need a dental marketing strategy and people to implement it.
-Too often, dental practices hire a relative or friend “who knows something about marketing.”
-But they aren’t a professional who devotes their career to it.
+And that means if you want growth, you need a dental marketing plan, a marketing strategy, and people to implement the marketing campaign.
+Too often, dental practices hire a relative or friend “who knows something about marketing” but doesn’t have experience with which dental marketing ideas work and which sound good, but don’t work.
+They aren’t a professional who devotes their career to understanding the elements of a marketing plan.

 For those who have been around a long time, it no longer makes any sense to buy a Yellow Page advertisement and wait for your caller to ring.
 Believe it or not, some dentists still do simply because they always have.
 And there are still some Yellow Page publishers out there who exist to take a paid business listing.
 Once a year when they distribute their publications, can be found it recycle bins everywhere.